Boys with Plants in Art (Hotties Alert!)

 Plant: Tahitian Gardenia

 Another boy with a plant was portrayed by Paul Gauguin (1848-1903).
-He was a French post-Impressionist artist.
+He was a French Post-Impressionist artist.
 His work was influential to the French avant-garde and many modern artists like Pablo Picasso and Henri Matisse.
 Gauguin was an important figure in the Symbolist movement as a painter, sculptor, printmaker, ceramist, and writer.
-Influenced by the cloisonnist style, Gauguin preferred Privitivism and a return to the pastoral.
+Influenced by the cloisonné style, Gauguin preferred Privitivism and a return to the pastoral.
 He was also an influential proponent of wood engraving and woodcuts as art forms.
 Towards the end of his life, he spent ten years in French Polynesia where he painted the local people and landscapes.

 Young Man with a Flower Behind his Ear, 1891, is the portrait of a young man clad in a pink European blouse and loose cravat, with the native adornment of a small white tiaré blossom tucked over his left ear.
 It was one of the first paintings, Gauguin completed after arriving in Tahiti in 1891.
 Gauguin painted this portrait as a tribute to the young man called Jotefa, with whom he became acquainted during his initial months in Tahiti.